mnkleinoeder/etoxws-api/doc/source/deployment.rst

 .. code-block:: bash

+   etoxws-v2:~ $> cd etoxws
+   etoxws-v2:~/etoxws $> . venv/bin/activate
-   (ansible)~/upgrade/etoxws-api/deploy$ ansible-playbook site.yml -vv
+   (venv)etoxws-v2:~/etoxws/etoxws-api/deploy $> ansible-playbook site.yml -vv

-Ansible should now download all required packages and bits-and-pieces and configure the task management toolchain as well as integration with the apache webserver.
+Ansible should now download all required packages and bits-and-pieces and configure the task management tool-chain as well as integration with the apache webserver.

 Start a web-browser and enter \https://<ip_or_hostname>/etoxwsapi/v2/info.
 You should see a JSON string corresponding to